jamieweavis/gus/README.md

 email = "john.doe@company.com"
 ```

-_The `previous_user` and `current_user` fields are updated by gus when you switch users - you should not edit these fields._
+_The `previous_user` and `current_user` fields are updated by gus when you switch users - you should not edit these fields manually._

 ## Building Locally

 ### Production

-Build a release version of the application
+Compile a release binary of gus:

 ```sh
 cargo build --release
 ```

-Run the application in release mode
+Run the release binary:

 ```sh
 cargo run --release